Actyx/Actyx/web/developer.actyx.com/docs/quickstart.md

 npm install
 ```

-Now you can start the app by saying
+Now you can start the app by running

 ```
 npm start Dori